vitali-kruchkou/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 Used to format date

+### React-app-rewire-alias

+Used to add alias in our application

 ## Folders structure

     └──src                            #Main folder for source code
         ├──firebase                   #Contains firebase init script
         ├──modules                    #Contains the main component of the application